 Cheaper than an actual personal assistant, but chances are you paid for them yourself, so …

-At least in the hands of a kindergartener.
-And in the hands of a teenager, for that matter.
-And in the hands of an adult who thinks this is a dry-erase marker.
+At least in the hands of a kindergartner.
+And in the hands of a teenager for that matter.
+And in the hands of a well-meaning substitute who thinks this is a dry-erase marker.

 This is forgiveness.